Silentwings133

 Yes 1977

-I had in fact been listening to Rick Wakeman's music before I learnt that he was, in fact, the keyboard player with "Yes" so when the occasion came up I listened to the band's music just to hear Rick Wakeman play in another environment.
-I had bought his "Six wives of Henry VIII" album in London so at the first occasion, I bought the 1971 released "Fragile" album.
+I had in fact been listening to Rick Wakeman's music before I learnt that he was, in fact, the keyboard player with "Yes", so when the occasion came up, I listened to the band's music just to hear Rick Wakeman play in another environment.

 ChrisSquire-AlanWhite-1970s ChrisSquire-AlanWhite-70s